cantinilab/Mowgli/README.md

 You may download a preprocessed 10X Multiome demo dataset [here](https://figshare.com/s/4c8e72cbb188d8e1cce8).

 A GPU is not required for small datasets, but is strongly recommmended above 1,000 cells.
+On CPU, the [cell lines demo](https://mowgli.readthedocs.io/en/latest/vignettes/Liu%20cell%20lines.html) (206 cells) should run in under 5 minutes and the [PBMC demo](https://mowgli.readthedocs.io/en/latest/vignettes/PBMC.html) (500 cells) should run in under 10 minutes.

 ```python
 import mowgli